drduh/macOS-Security-and-Privacy-Guide/README.md

 #### Application layer firewall
 Built-in, basic firewall which blocks **incoming** connections only.

+Note, this firewall does not have the ability to monitor, nor block **outgoing** connections.

-Controlled by the **Firewall** tab of **Security & Privacy** in **System Preferences**.
+It can be controlled by the **Firewall** tab of **Security & Privacy** in **System Preferences**, or with the following commands.

-Enable ALF, logging and "stealth mode" with the following commands, or through System Preferences:
+Enable the firewall:

+    sudo defaults write /Library/Preferences/com.apple.alf globalstate -bool true

+Enable logging:

+    sudo defaults write /Library/Preferences/com.apple.alf loggingenabled -bool true

+You may also wish to enable stealth mode:

-    sudo defaults write /Library/Preferences/com.apple.alf globalstate -int 1 sudo defaults write /Library/Preferences/com.apple.alf allowsignedenabled -bool false sudo defaults write /Library/Preferences/com.apple.alf loggingenabled -bool true sudo defaults write /Library/Preferences/com.apple.alf stealthenabled -bool true
+    sudo defaults write /Library/Preferences/com.apple.alf stealthenabled -bool true

 > Computer hackers scan networks so they can attempt to identify computers to attack.
 You can prevent your computer from responding to some of these scans by using **stealth mode**.
 When stealth mode is enabled, your computer does not respond to ICMP ping requests, and does not answer to connection attempts from a closed TCP or UDP port.
 This makes it more difficult for attackers to find your computer.

-Note, ALF does not offer the ability to monitor or block **outgoing** connections.
+Finally, you may wish to disable the *Automatically allow signed software to receive incoming connections* feature.

+    sudo defaults write /Library/Preferences/com.apple.alf allowsignedenabled -bool false

+> Applications that are signed by a valid certificate authority are automatically added to the list of allowed apps, rather than prompting the user to authorize them.
+Apps included in OS X are signed by Apple and are allowed to receive incoming connections when this setting is enabled.
+For example, since iTunes is already signed by Apple, it is automatically allowed to receive incoming connections through the firewall.
+>
+> If you run an unsigned app that is not listed in the firewall list, a dialog appears with options to Allow or Deny connections for the app.
+If you choose Allow, OS X signs the application and automatically adds it to the firewall list.
+If you choose Deny, OS X adds it to the list but denies incoming connections intended for this app.

 #### Third party solutions
 Programs such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Hands Off](https://www.oneperiodic.com/products/handsoff/) and [Radio Silence](http://radiosilenceapp.com/) provide a good balance of usability and security.